serveradmin09/PSCertReqSignExportwSAN/README.md

 -More options for the certificate request INF-part
   For example: KeyLenght, ProviderName or HashAlgorithm TextFields for the user to adjust these settings.
 Maybe also to input manual OID's.

--ErrorLog / detailed error messages
+-ErrorLog / detailled error messages
   For easier problem solving if something dooesn't work

 -Supporting more OS-locales